Round 1- Written Test (WeCP)

-The written test was conducted by AMCAT, and it had the following sections.
+The written test was conducted by WeCP, and it had the following sections.

 The quantitative test had mathematics questions on percentage, profit and loss, time, work and distance, arithmetics, permutation and combination, and probability.

-This test had questions on grammar, synonyms, antonyms, sentence correction, and completion.
+This test had questions on grammar, synonyms, antonyms, sentence correction, and completion and reading comprehension.

 The logical ability test had coding and decoding, seating arrangements, blood relations, and puzzle related questions.